Cadjehoun Airport

 MVFR

-Cadjehoun Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 1,100 feet and 10 miles or greater visibility.
+Cadjehoun Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 1,000 feet and 9 km visibility.

 Wind Analysis